 Employer-sponsored Medigap policies are Medicare Supplement plans that your employer provides.
 It’s best to talk with the benefits administrator to compare the company’s options before considering what else is available.

 Fee-for-Service plans work similarly to Medigap plans because you can go to any doctor or hospital that agrees to accept Medicare.

 Is Retiree Coverage Considered Creditable Coverage?

-Since each retiree insurance policy varies, it’s best to contact your human services department to find out the details.
+Since each retiree’s insurance policy varies, contacting your human services department for details is best.
 The benefits administrator can tell you if their policy is considered creditable coverage.
 Also, if the employer health plan includes a prescription drug plan, you’ll want to ensure that coverage is creditable.

 Is Medicare Primary Over Retiree Plan?